willmcb94/EMaC-tech-test/README.md

 ## 3 - POST `/api/recipes`

 Write a POST endpoint that adds a recipe to the data.
+The recipe ID should be unique and calculated.

 ## 4 - POST `/api/plan`